Deep Submodular Peripteral Networks: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we propose DSPNs and methods for training them.
-Since the computational cost of querying a DSPN is independent of dataset size $n$, and the training scheme leverages automatically generated $(E,M)$ pairs, our method learns practical submodular functions in a scalable manner.
-In the future, it may be possible to scale our training framework to massive heterogeneous datasets to develop foundation DSPNs that have strong \emph{zero-shot summarization} capabilities on a wide array of domains.
+We have proposed DSPNs and methods for training/distilling them.
+Since the computational cost for querying a DSPN is independent of dataset size, and the training scheme leverages automatically generated $(E,M)$ pairs, our methods learn practical submodular functions scalably.
+It may ultimately be possible to scale our training framework to massive heterogeneous datasets to develop foundation DSPNs having strong \emph{zero-shot summarization} capabilities on a wide array of domains.
 We also propose the $\emph{peripteral loss}$ which leverages numerically graded relationships between pairs of objects.
-In our framework, the graded pairwise preferences are provided from an oracle function and are used to learn a submodular function that captures these relationships.
-However, the scope of the peripteral loss extends far beyond training DSPNs and has many applications in modern machine learning such as learning a reward model in the context of RLHF.\looseness-1
+The graded pairwise preferences are provided from an oracle and are used to learn a submodular function that captures these relationships.
+However, the scope of the peripteral loss extends far beyond training DSPNs and has many applications such as new contrastive representation learning procedures, and learning a reward model in the context of RLHF with real human oracles.\looseness-1